-White House dismisses Putin assertion that NATO-backed Ukraine could turn aggressor over Crimea
+U.S. and Russia escalate war of words after Putin asserts that NATO-backed Ukraine could turn aggressor

 Polish Prime Minister Mateusz Morawiecki, also in Kyiv, pledged to help Ukraine with energy, arms and financial aid.
 “Living close to a neighbor like Russia, we have the feeling of living at the foot of a volcano,” he said.

+Pannett reported from Sydney.
 Karen DeYoung and Chitra Wadhwani in Washington contributed to this report.